John Caesar: Norfolk Island

 Governor Arthur Phillip pardoned Caesar for his previous infractions.
 In March, Caesar was sent to Norfolk Island on the Supply to assist Dr Dennis Considen.
 Norfolk Island was a labour camp notorious for its harsh punishments and poor living conditions.
-Caesar was provided with some degree of independence—by 1 July 1791, he was supporting himself on a lot at Queenborough and he had been issued with a hog.
+Caesar was provided with some degree of independence—by 1 July 1791, he was supporting himself on a lot at Queenborough and was issued with a hog.
 In January 1792, Caesar was given one acre of land and was ordered to work three days per week.

 Caesar fathered a child with English-born convict Anne Power.
-Anne was similarly tried at Maidstone a year after Caesar, and had arrived in 1790 on the Lady Juliana.
+Anne was similarly tried at Maidstone a year after Caesar, and arrived in 1790 on the Lady Juliana.
 Their daughter Mary Anne was born on 4 March 1792.
 Caesar left them both on Norfolk Island when he returned to Port Jackson on the Kitty in 1793.
 Caesar escaped briefly again in July 1794, and pillaged residences on the outskirts of town, but was captured shortly afterwards.
-Despite being heavily punished, Caesar contemptuously declared that "all that would not make him better".
+Despite being heavily punished, Caesar contemptuously declared "all that would not make him better".

 Pemulwuy

 Caesar wounded the Bidjigal warrior Pemulwuy in late 1795.

 Throughout the late 18th-century, Bidjigal warrior Pemulwuy raided colonists as part of a larger guerilla war against the colony's establishment.
 In late 1795, Caesar was part of a convict work party at Botany Bay that was attacked by Pemulwuy's warriors.
 During the fighting, Caesar seriously wounded Pemulwuy by cracking his skull.
-It was initially believed that he had killed Pemulwuy, and thus Caesar was held in high esteem by the colonial authorities.
+It was initially believed he had killed Pemulwuy, and thus Caesar was held in high esteem by the colonial authorities.